Inflectra/rapise-documentation/docs/Guide/git_integration.md

 ### Interactive SyncToSpira.cmd

 Depending on your preferred git client, you may specify different implementations of `Save to Spira`.
-For example, here is an interactive verion of it using [TortoiseGit](https://tortoisegit.org/):
+For example, here is an interactive version of it using [TortoiseGit](https://tortoisegit.org/):

 ```
 @echo ===============================